maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 9. ('farmersprotest farmlawsrepealed', 410)
 10. ('repeal farm', 301)
 ```
 There isn't a major difference between the positive keywords and neutral keywords, except for a less celebratory mood (no 'victory farmers').
-These keywords seem to be more interested in targeting the cause rather than being explicitly supportive.
+These keywords seem to be more related to discussing the movement's causes rather than being explicitly supportive.
 ```
 Negative Keywords:
 1. ('farmersprotest', 2169)